Victoria and Albert Museum: Creation of the Cast Courts

-Continuing the style of the earlier buildings, various designers were responsible for the decoration.
-The terracotta embellishments were again the work of Godfrey Sykes, although sgraffito was used to decorate the east side of the building designed by F. W. Moody.
-A final embellishment was the wrought iron gates made as late as 1885 designed by Starkie Gardner.
-These lead to a passage through the building.
-Scott also designed the two Cast Courts (1870–73) to the southeast of the garden (the site of the "Brompton Boilers"); these vast spaces have ceilings 70 ft in height to accommodate the plaster casts of parts of famous buildings, including Trajan's Column (in two separate pieces).
-The final part of the museum designed by Scott was the Art Library and what is now the sculpture gallery on the south side of the garden, built in 1877–1883.
+The final part of the museum designed by Scott was the Art Library and what are now the sculpture galleries on the south side of the garden, built in 1877–1884.
 The exterior mosaic panels in the parapet were designed by Reuben Townroe, who also designed the plaster work in the library.
 Sir John Taylor designed the bookshelves and cases.
 This was the first part of the museum to have electric lighting.
-This completed the northern half of the site, creating a quadrangle with the garden at its centre, but left the museum without a proper façade.
-In 1890 the government launched a competition to design new buildings for the museum, with architect Alfred Waterhouse as one of the judges; this would give the museum a new imposing front entrance.
+These works completed the northern half of the site, creating a quadrangle of buildings around the garden, but left the museum without a proper façade.

+Cromwell Road façade built

+In 1890 the government launched a competition to design new buildings that would give the museum an imposing front entrance along Cromwell Road and Cromwell Gardens.
+This competition was won, in 1891, by the architect Aston Webb.
+Queen Victoria returned to lay the foundation stone of the new building on 17 May 1899.
+It was during this ceremony that the change of name from "South Kensington Museum" to "Victoria and Albert Museum" was made public.
+Queen Victoria's address during the ceremony ended: "I trust that it will remain for ages a Monument of discerning Liberality and a Source of Refinement and Progress."